Kristina-Kalashnyk/my-app/README.md

 ```
 Runs the app in the development mode.
 Open [http://localhost:5000](http://localhost:5000/products) to view it in your browser.

+This frontend part og the project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Then you need to open another terminal.
 In the FRONTEND project directory, you can run: